After Pant's dismissal at 74, Rahul got out at 100.

 –

 Two balls later, Pant tried to take a risky single but was run out by a brilliant pick-up and direct throw from England captain Ben Stokes.
-Pant looked disappointed while walking back, as he was batting well and might have been thinking about getting a century before his innings ended on 74.
+Pant looked disappointed while walking back.
+He was batting well and might have been thinking about getting a century before his innings ended on 74.

 “Then he just wanted me to rotate strike and see if he could put me back on strike.
-But, yeah, it shouldn’t have happened: a run out at that stage really changed the momentum.
-It was disappointing for both of us.
-Obviously, nobody wants to throw their wicket like that,” he added.
+But, yeah, it shouldn’t have happened.
+A run out at that stage really changed the momentum,” he added.

 After lunch, things got worse.
 Rahul, who had already secured a place on the Lord’s honours board once again, edged one off Bashir and was caught behind.
 It was the off-spinner’s only wicket of the innings.
 In a short time, India went from being in control to losing two set batters and ending up at 254 for 5.